LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 :dfn:`Thread variables`, or :dfn:`vars`, are variables that are shared and accessible outside of any particular capture, yet are restricted to the currently-executing thread.
 Each thread maintains its own set of vars.
-Vars are useful for maintaining program states which go beyond the operation of any one method.
+Vars are useful for maintaining program states that go beyond the operation of any one method.

 Vars are created in a manner similar to locals, but instead use the ``var``